 But in each case, artists of the new style made their three-dimensional modelling conform to their understanding of correct anatomy; establishing calf and thigh as contraposto lines of force, the muscles of the chest and stomach as sectional lines modelling the massy three-dimensional solidity of the figures.

-And in the process of producing preparatory drawings, anatomical studies, compositional sketches and so on, artists started to spend more and more time in this liminal world, a world of half-finished forms, asymmetrical detail; a world where different techniques – silver point, leadpoint, red and black chalks, variety of washes, and so on – would burgeon, overlay one another.
+And in the process of producing drawings, anatomical studies, compositional sketches, artists started to spend more and more time in this preparatory world, a world of half-finished forms, asymmetrical detail; a world where different techniques – silver point, leadpoint, red and black chalks, variety of washes, and so on – would burgeon, overlay one another.
 In time finished drawings would be exchanged or provided for patrons or lovers, a form of intimate intellectual meditation.
 Drawing space – disegno space – would become distinct from, if always contiguous to, painting space or sculpture space.

 To draw properly, for the artists of the quattrocento, was to see properly; so to draw the anatomical structures of the body was to see the anatomical structures of the body with great clarity.
 A case could be made that the artist’s need to understand human anatomy underlies the medical establishment’s ability to understand human anatomy.
 Not a very good case, perhaps, but the flow is not all one way.